Pallium (neuroanatomy): Evolution

 The evolution of the dorsal pallium is not fully understood yet.
 Some authors hold that it largely contributes to the mammalian hippocampal allocortical and parahippocampal mesocortical (transitional) areas.
 Others postulate it directly transforms into the six-layered isocortex (neocortex) characteristic of mammals, and still others suppose that medial and lateral parts of the dorsal pallium contribute (perhaps with some contributions from the lateral pallium) to the alternative allocortical and isocortical fates.

 In humans

-The human pallium (cloak in Latin) envelops most of the telencephalon, due to extensive surface expansion of the isocortex.
+The human pallium (from Latin 'cloak') envelops most of the telencephalon, due to extensive surface expansion of the isocortex.
 The telencephalic pallium has been described classically as having three parts: the archipallium, the paleopallium and the neopallium, but these concepts are now considered obsolete, having been substituted by the concept of medial pallium, dorsal pallium, lateral pallium and ventral pallium mentioned above under pallial Bauplan.
 Historically, anatomy textbooks stated that pallium is equivalent to cortex and subpallium to telencephalic nuclei.
 However, research involving molecular markers indicates, that the pallium develops both cortical structures (allocortex and isocortex) and pallial nuclei (claustroamygdaloid complex), whereas the subpallium develops striatal, pallidal, diagonal-innominate and preoptic nuclei, plus the corticoid structure of the olfactory tuberculum.